uvmcs2300f2024/M4OEP-awindley-keestabr/README.md

 when breaking bricks or shade them in more interesting ways.
 We could also add more transitions through the levels to make a larger experience and could expand the theatrics of the death/end screen.

-* We think we have earned 120 points as we not only fulfilled every major requirement, but we also added many screens and have decently complicated math on brick placement and ball velocity.

-Hopefully we made you laugh with our dumb video! :)